(Last updated on March 21st, 2022)

 The character animation pose editor makes it simpler to keep movements and keyframes together.
 The non-linear animation tool helps simplify more independent actions.

 And the sound sync tool makes the timing for lip-syncing and other audio-specific animations all the less of a hassle when it comes to editing out the final product.
+These many innovations led to Blender getting a perfect score.

 Maya isn’t entirely bereft of Blender’s features, though they are not quite so refined.
 The two applications share similar functions of shape keys, constraints, and motion paths that help make the flow of animation more graceful.
 They have a few minor differences, but they essentially serve the same means.